maaaaz/kalicustom/README.md

 Description
 -----------
-Some Kali VM builds with customizations
+Some Kali VM builds based on the official Kali VM builds (https://www.kali.org/get-kali/#kali-virtual-machines) but with customizations

 Additions
 ---------